fourstix/Elfos-video/README.md

   * rommerge.exe - Executable file for Windows 10.
   * romtext.c - Tool generate ROM help information from a text file, such as help.new
   * romtext.exe - Executable file for Windows 10.
 * **/utils/bas/**  -- Basic/02 compiler  used to compile the demo programs.
-Please check the [rileym65/Basic-02](https://github.com/rileym65/Basic-02) repository for the latest version of Basic/02.
+Please check the [rileym65/Basic-02](https://github.com/rileym65/Basic-02) repository on GitHub for the latest version of Basic/02.
   * sbc.exe - Windows 10 executable version of the Basic/02 compiler.
   * sbc.doc - Basic/02 documentation.
 * **/pics/** -- Example pictures for the repository documentation